sim-mautner/cs1010-21t3/README.md

   * 4: Usability and User Interface Design
   * 5: Wep Apps
     * Setting up VSCode and Python
+    * Writing Python Programs in VSCode
+      * Writing code, importing modules, writing your code so it can be imported or run as a main
     * HTML
     * CSS
     * Flask